 Free and Full Consent in Entering a Marriage

-Legislation on marriage should require the free and full consent of both parties.
-To ensure to ensure that consent is freely and fully given, laws should provide the mechanisms necessary to determine valid consent.
+- Legislation on marriage should require the free and full consent of both parties.
+To ensure that consent is freely and fully given, laws should provide the mechanisms necessary to determine valid consent.
 For example, laws should require the physical presence of both parties and witnesses as a means of establishing consent.
 Drafters should require consent to be expressed in person by the parties and in the presence of an authority competent to formalize the marriage and in the presence of witnesses.
 To combat nonconsensual marriages, drafters should not confer legal recognition to marriages by proxy, but instead require the presence of both parties plus witnesses at the legal proceeding for the marriage.
 Laws should authorize a registrar to interview both parties prior to the marriage where there are doubts about free and full consent.
 For example, Norway provides a mechanism allowing an official to interview both parties to ensure they have consented to the marriage.
 (See: Forced and Child Marriage)

 Abolition of Bride Price

 - Legislation should prohibit the practice of bride price, a custom in which payments or goods, such as livestock from the groom’s family are made to the bride’s family in exchange for the bride.
 Alternatively, drafters should consider reforming bride price practices so that bride price payment is considered a non-refundable gift.
 Legislation should state that bride price is not a condition for solemnization of a customary or other marriage.
 CEDAW, Gen. Rec.
 No. 29, para.
 33. Where a bride price has been paid, legislation should prohibit the deceased’s family from demanding the bride price back from the widow in return for the marital land and property.

 CASE STUDY: Attempts to Abolish Bride Price in Uganda